hugoferreira/ivshmem-analysis/README.md

 ## Test Sequence

-The performance test measures both latency and bandwidth between host and guest using shared memory:
+The performance test measures both latency and bandwidth between host and guest using shared memory with a robust state machine protocol:

 ```mermaid
 sequenceDiagram